RCmags/imuFilter/README.md

 # imuFilter
 This library fuses the outputs of an inertial measurement unit (IMU) and stores the heading as a quaternion.
 It uses a _kalman-like_ filter to check the acceleration and see if it lies within a given deviation from 1g vertical.
 If the acceleration is within this band, it will strongly correct the orientation.
 However, if the acceleration lies outside of this band, it will barely affect the orientation.
-To this end, the deviation from vertical is used to update the variance and set the kalman gain:
+To this end, the deviation from vertical is used to update the variance and kalman gain:

 $\ \overrightarrow{a_{rel}} = \overrightarrow{a_{local}} - (0,0,1) $